wadda/gps3/README.md

 """
 ````

-*N.B.
-Functions are no longer daisy-chained (except 'watch' and 'send' to allow control of exceptions.
-this requires calling 'connect' and 'watch' individually.

 #### ahuman.py a showcase demo for agps3.py ####

 Simularly, toggle Lat/Lon form with '**0**', '**1**', '**2**', '**3**' for RAW, DDD, DMM, DMS